suhail-ak-s/stock-market/README.md

 - **v1.0.5** - Improved Claude Desktop integration for MCP communication
 - **v1.0.4** - Initial public release

+Note: Version numbers are automatically incremented by our GitHub Actions workflow on each successful merge to the main branch.

 ## Contributors

 Thanks to all the contributors who have helped make this project better: